A Study With NKT3964 for Adults With Advanced/Metastatic Solid Tumors

 - Inclusion Criteria:

-- • - Must have a pathologically confirmed unresectable advanced or metastatic solid tumor listed below with documented disease progression on last standard treatment.
-Patients must also be refractory to, or intolerant of existing therapy(ies) known to provide clinical benefit for their condition.
+- • - Must have a pathologically confirmed advanced and unresectable or metastatic solid tumor listed below with documented disease progression on last standard treatment.
+Part 1 only: subjects must be refractory to, or intolerant of existing therapy(ies) known to provide clinical benefit for their condition.

 - Dose Escalation: